Evidence-based Clinical Care: Enhanced Recovery After Surgery (ERAS)

 Baptist Hospital of Miami

-Bianca Capella, APRN-BC, EBCC reviewer, indicated that neither she nor her spouse/partner has relevant financial relationships with commercial interest companies.
+Bianca Capella, APRN-BC, EBCC reviewer, has no relevant financial relationship with ineligible companies* to disclose.

-Suzy Monzon, MSN, R.N., CAPA, EBCC reviewer, indicated that neither she nor her spouse/partner has relevant financial relationships with commercial interest companies.
+Suzy Monzon, MSN, R.N., CAPA, EBCC reviewer, has no relevant financial relationship with ineligible companies* to disclose.

 Baptist Health South Florida is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 Baptist Health has been re-surveyed by the ACCME and awarded Commendation for 6 years as a provider of CME for physicians.